3-year-old dies after going over falls in North Carolina - NewsBreak

 The child’s body was recovered around 1 a.m.
 Monday after she was found trapped in an area of the falls.

-The Sheriff’s Office said Nevaeh is from Denver, Pennsylvania.
+The sheriff’s office said Nevaeh was from Denver, Pennsylvania.
 Her family was living in Oconee County while working in the area.Woman dies during boating trip in Grand Canyon National Park

 Jackson County Sheriff Chip Hall offered prayers and condolences to the family “as they grieve the loss of this precious young child.”